cybertec-postgresql/pgwatch/docs/technical_details.md

     intervals - no need to restart/redeploy

-    Config DB or YAML / SQL files are scanned every 2 minutes (by default, changeable via \--servers-refresh-loop-seconds) and changes
+    Config DB or YAML / SQL files are scanned every 2 minutes (by default, changeable via `--servers-refresh-loop-seconds`) and changes
     are applied dynamically.
-As common connectivity errors also also handled, there should be no need to restart the gatherer "for fun".
+As common connectivity errors also handled, there should be no need to restart the gatherer "for fun".
 Please always report issues which require restarting.